-A crisis can be defined as an intolerable situation, unstable change that disrupts the normal operation of an individual immediate attention and resolution (Webster Dictionary 1977).
+A crisis can be defined as an intolerable situation, unstable change that disrupts the normal operation of an individual's immediate attention and resolution (Webster Dictionary 1977).

-Although a member of situations can be identified that we crisis for the school community, each and every potential anticipated.
+Although a number of situations can be identified that are a crisis for the school community, each and every potential anticipated.
 Some of the circumstances that would be con cited; however, the response to each will not be addressed at this time.